csci1710/book/book/src/chapters/solvers/resolution.md

 (3, 4)
 ```

 which is _not_ a consequence of the input!
+In fact, we've mis-applied the resolution rule.
+The rule says that if we have $(A \vee B)$ and we have $(\neg A \vee C)$ we can deduce $(B \vee C)$.
+These letters can correspond to any formula---but they have to match!
+If we pick (say) $1 \vee 2$ for $A$, then we need a clause that contains $\neg A $, which is $\neg (1 \vee 2)$, but that's not possible to see in clause; a clause has to be a big "or" of literals only.
+So we simply cannot run resolution in this way.

-And if we only resolve on one variable, we'd get something like this:
+Following the rule correctly, if we only resolve on one variable, we'd get something like this:

 ```
 (2, -2, 3, 4)